tengxiaoliu/tengxiaoliu.github.io/themes/congo/exampleSite/content/docs/shortcodes/index.md

 **Output:** {{< icon "github" >}}

 Icons are populated using Hugo pipelines which makes them very flexible.
-Congo ships with a default set of icons for social, email, and generic links.
-If you want to add your own icons, you can simply place them in `/assets/icons/` and reference them using the `icon` shortcode passing in the icon's filename (without the `.svg.` extension).
+Congo includes a number of built-in icons for social, links and other purposes.
+Check the [icon samples]({{< ref "samples/icons" >}}) page for a full list of supported icons.

+Custom icons can be added by providing your own icon assets in the `assets/icons/` directory of your project.
+The icon can then be referenced in the shortcode by using the SVG filename without the `.svg` extension.

 Icons can also be used in partials by calling the [icon partial]({{< ref "partials#icon" >}}).